 Available with Standard or Advanced license.

 To edit feature classes that participate in a topology, network dataset, or geometric network, or to edit a parcel fabric, you must register the data as versioned.
-This is because when you edit a feature in a network, topology, parcel fabric, not all the features lock, which means other editors can edit another part of the network, topology, or parcel fabric in a way that conflicts with your edits.
+This is because when you edit a feature in a network, topology, or parcel fabric, not all the features lock, which means other editors can edit another part of the network, topology, or parcel fabric in a way that conflicts with your edits.

 What is a version?